 - Host your picnic in your own backyard and invite a few neighbors to join in.

-- Head to a local beach and have a picnic on the sand.
+- If your local beach is open, have a picnic on the sand.

 - Find a camping spot in a nature preserve and set up for the afternoon.